JetBrains/teamcity-documentation/topics/creating-backup-from-teamcity-web-ui.md

 <td>

-Specify the name for the backup file, the extention (.zip) will be added automatically.
-By default, TeamCity will store the backup file in the \<[TeamCity Data Directory](teamcity-data-directory.md)\>/backup  folder.
-For security reasons you cannot explicitly change this path in the UI.
+Specify the name for the backup file, the extention (`.zip`) will be added automatically.
+By default, TeamCity will store the backup file in the \<[TeamCity Data Directory](teamcity-data-directory.md)\>/backup directory.
+For security reasons, you cannot explicitly change this path in the UI.
 To modify this setting, specify an absolute or relative path (the path should be relative to [TeamCity Data Directory](teamcity-data-directory.md)) in the \<[TeamCity Data Directory](teamcity-data-directory.md)\>\/config\/backup-config.xml file.
 For example:

 ```Shell